Bovidae: Activity

 In the mating season, rutting males bellow to make their presence known to females.
 Muskoxen roar during male-male fights, and male saigas force air through their noses, producing a roar to deter rival males and attract females.
 Mothers also use vocal communication to locate their calves if they get separated.
 During fights over dominance, males tend to display themselves in an erect posture with a level muzzle.

 Fighting techniques differ amongst the bovid families and also depend on their build.
 While the hartebeest fight on knees, others usually fight on all fours.
 Gazelles of various sizes use different methods of combat.
 Gazelles usually box, and in serious fights may clash and fence, consisting of hard blows from short range.
-Ibex, goat and sheep males stand upright and clash into each other downwards.
+Ibex, goat and sheep males stand upright and clash into each other downward.
 Wildebeest use powerful head butting in aggressive clashes.
 If horns become entangled, the opponents move in a circular manner to unlock them.
 Muskoxen will ram into each other at high speeds.
 As a rule, only two bovids of equal build and level of defence engage in a fight, which is intended to determine the superior of the two.
 Individuals that are evidently inferior to others would rather flee than fight; for example, immature males do not fight with the mature bulls.
 Generally, bovids direct their attacks on the opponent's head rather than its body.
 The S-shaped horns, such as those on the impala, have various sections that help in ramming, holding, and stabbing.
 Serious fights leading to injury are rare.